Africa

 Media landscape

 With 234 newspapers and magazines, 94 radio stations and a dozen television channels, Togo has a rich media landscape.
 The privately owned daily Liberté is one of the most widely read newspapers, while the bi-weeklies L'Alternative and L’Union pour la Patrie are also well respected.
-The only state-owned television network, Télévision Togolaise (TVT), has the most viewers.
-Despite the abundant media landscape and the emergence of new online news sites, few operate without any political influence.
-Liberté was suspended for a month in early 2023 and L’Alternative remains in the authorities’ sights.
+The only state-owned television network, Télévision Togolaise (TVT), remains the most popular.
+Despite the richness of the media landscape and the emergence of new online media, few are free of political influence.
+Liberté was suspended for one month in 2023 and the independent investigative publication L’Alternative was forced to suspend operations temporarily and remains in the authorities’ sights.

 Political context

-The press freedom situation depends on the political environment.
+TIn Togo, the press freedom situation depends on the political environment.
 During election campaigns, self-censorship is widely practiced by journalists, who are subject to pressure from both the government and the opposition.
 The government and politicians exercise a great deal of influence over how news is handled.
 The ruling party appoints and can dismiss all directors of state-owned media, as well as the president of the media regulatory agency.
+The authorities attack critical journalists and media outlets, through lawsuits, suspensions and cyberespionage.

 Legal framework

 Freedom of the press is recognised and guaranteed by the state.
-Violations of the press law have not been punishable by imprisonment since 2004, but the law is often bypassed when senior politicians are named in articles.
-A law adopted in 2020 guarantees journalistic independence and access to information, as long as “defense secrets” are respected.
-Nonetheless, information is still difficult for journalists to access, especially those working for privately owned media outlets and those who criticise the authorities, and especially when the information concerns the government.
+Violations of the press law have not been punishable by imprisonment since 2004, but the law is often circumvented when articles concern senior political leaders.
+A law adopted in 2020 guarantees journalistic independence and access to information, as long as “defence secrets” are respected.
+Nonetheless, information is still difficult for journalists to access, in particular for those working for privately owned media outlets critical of the authorities, especially when the information concerns the government.

 Economic context